Borgward Hansa 2400: Chronology and design

 The Hansa 2400 commenced production in 1952 as a large fastback saloon, its profile reminiscent of the recently introduced Hudson Super Wasp.
 It had presence.
 Unusually at this time, all four doors were forward opening to presumably facilitate access and egress.
 The body was an all-steel integral structure, similar to on the car's four-cylinder sibling.

 Sales material emphasized the car's luxury features, such as a heating and ventilation system ducting air direct to rear passengers as well as to the front, with each system and side separately adjustable.
 Luxury details such as the cigarette lighter, self-parking windshield wipers, and side windows lowering completely into the doors barely-merited a mention.
 The spare wheel was stowed flat in a compartment beneath the boot, accessible through a hatch behind a section of the rear bumper so a wheel change could be accomplished without the need to empty the luggage.

 New shape

-A year later a longer-wheelbase notchback limousine version appeared.
+Buyers generally rejected the streamlined, two-box fastback design and as a response, about one year later a more traditional-looking, longer-wheelbase notchback limousine version appeared.
 Options included a partition to enable the car to be used for traditional chauffeur operations.
+This was branded as the Hansa 2400 Pullman Limousine and its wheelbase was lengthened by 200 mm.

 In 1955, production of the fastback saloon ceased.
 The long-wheelbase car underwent a minor facelift involving prominent headlamp surrounds.
 It was produced through 1959.

-Branded as the Hansa 2400 Pullman Limousine, the notchback arrived a year after the fastback saloon: its wheelbase was lengthened by 200 mm.
+The three-box Hansa 2400 Pullman Limousine, which arrived a year after the fastback saloon.